-Cash provided by operating activities is comprised primarily of cash receipts from subscribers related to the purchase of equipment and satellite voice and data services.
+Cash provided by operations includes primarily cash receipts from subscribers related to the purchase of equipment and satellite voice and data services.
 We use cash in operating activities primarily for personnel costs, inventory purchases and other general corporate expenditures.
+Net cash provided by operating activities was \$13.9 million during 2017 compared to \$8.8 million during 2016.
+This increase was due to higher net income, after adjusting for non-cash items, offset by unfavorable changes in certain operating assets and liabilities, primarily resulting from higher inventory purchases in 2017.

 Net cash provided by operating activities was \$8.8 million during 2016 compared to \$2.2 million during 2015.
 This increase was due primarily to higher cash receipts from the sale of inventory and favorable changes in certain operating assets and liabilities.

-Net cash provided by operating activities was \$2.2 million during 2015 compared to \$4.0 million during 2014.
-This decrease was due primarily to lower cash receipts for future services to be provided by us to our subscribers and lower cash receipts from the sale of inventory.
-These activities were offset partially by favorable fluctuations in certain operating assets and liabilities, including accounts payable and accrued expenses, other current assets and non-current liabilities.